 Have you tried to use Google’s PageSpeed Insights in the recent past?
-If you did, then you must have seen this message: “Serve pictures in next-generation formats.”
+If you did, you must have seen this message: “Serve pictures in next-generation formats.”

 Through this message, Google has two intentions: to help you upload pictures in a format that boosts the loading speed of your site and to help you convert your pictures to Google’s open-source WebP format.

-Images uploaded with WebP have the same qualities you’re used to seeing in a JPEG, GIFs, and PNGs, if not better.
-The WebP format is not the only format of its type available to bloggers; you can opt for JPEG 2000, which has similarly better image compression capabilities.
+Images uploaded with WebP have the same qualities you’re used to seeing in JPEG, GIFs, and PNGs, if not better.
+The WebP format is not the only format available to bloggers; you can opt for JPEG 2000, which has similarly better image compression capabilities.
 With such next-gen formats, you will kill two birds with one stone: your site will load faster, and you will be on Google Search’s good side just in case they make changes to their algorithm.

 Describe Images With Captions

 Although Google has gotten better over the years at recognizing what an image is and contains, you should not rely entirely on its abilities.
 You will be shocked by how Google’s AI can read some images wrongly.

 Fortunately, it doesn’t hurt to provide the context for your own images, so proceed to fill them with captions!
 Text captions can be of great importance to any search engine, not just Google Search, when trying to contextualize what is happening on your site.

 Better yet, captions help human readers scan an article and know what it is all about before reading it (Nielsen had already learned it in 1997).
 Nielsen went on to write:

 “Some elements that ease scanning include bold text, heading, captions, headings, table of contents, topic sentences, and graphics.”